marshallflax/vision/AWS_Developer.md

   - Bucket naming: no uppercase, no underscore, 3-63 chars, not an IP.
   - Key is full path
   - Objects <5000GB (but multi-part upload for >5GB) with metadata key/value pairs, up to ten unicode key/value tags, and perhaps version ID.
+  - Objects have an ETag based solely on their contents (and perhaps KMS, etc)

 ### S3 Security